A bivariant Yoneda lemma and $(\infty,2)$-categories of correspondences: Universal property ( )

 \begin{prop}[Integral of a family of bivariant functors with base change] Let $H:D\rightarrow K$ be an $I$-indexed family of right bivariant functors with base change.
-Then $\int_IH:\int_ID\rightarrow \int_IK$ is right bivariant with base change. \end{prop} \begin{proof}
+Then the contravariant Grothendieck integral $\int_{I^\op}H:\int_{I^\op}D\rightarrow \int_{I^\op}K$ is right bivariant with base change. \end{prop} \begin{proof}